How is MLOps Different From DevOps: A Detailed Comparison

 Let’s conclude this discussion on their differences by reviewing your options to implement MLOPs in your Machine Learning project.

 Without dedicated MLOPs in place, maintaining the life cycle requires extra effort.
 This work either manifests in the overburdening of data scientists with operational and engineering tasks or the manual handover of models between data scientists and ML engineers.

-Imagine when you want to cover every element of your machine learning life cycle in scale with a continuous inflow of new and changing data, new regulations, and a shifting technological landscape.
+Imagine you want to cover every element of your Machine Learning life cycle in scale with a continuous inflow of new and changing data, new regulations, and a shifting technological landscape.

 Instead of overstretching your current team’s capabilities, a practical option is to use MLOps platforms like Deepchecks.
-Such services can spare you from inventing everything from scratch and provide you already proven MLOps solutions that are reliable and follow best practices.
+Such services can spare you from inventing everything from scratch and provide you ready-proven, reliable MLOps solutions that follow the best practices.